 Be warned, you must only answer this question as it pertains to your readership.
 I don’t need to know that you don’t separate your lights and darks when doing laundry, and I definitely don’t need to know that you’re a flat earther.
 For the good of your sales, please don’t tell anyone that.
 Pick out a few things you think represent the essence of the experience people have when reading your books.

-How the heck am I supposed to make you believe all of that?
+How am I supposed to make you believe all of that?

 The bigger portion of it does rest on your writing.
 Assuming you’re not hopping from genre to genre, someone who has read two or more of your works should come to develop a certain expectation of the kind of experience they’re going to have with you.
 However, there are more tools that you should take advantage of when trying to communicate your identity as an author.

 What does the homepage of your website look like?
 Is it minimalist?
 Playfully cluttered and quirky?
 What about your author photo?
 Did you incorporate any props?
 Is the color story communicating anything in particular?
 And, back to my original point, what are you bringing to hand out at your readings?